markonomikon/deserialize-json/README.md

 - Serialization: Similarly, when serializing Java objects into JSON, you can use JsonProperty to define the name of the JSON property that should be used to represent a specific field or method in the Java object.
 This allows you to customize the JSON property names according to your requirements.
 - Usage: JsonProperty is typically used as a decorator or annotation in programming languages that support annotations, such as Java.
 By applying the JsonProperty annotation to a field or method, you can specify the desired JSON property name.

-#### example use of JsonProperty annotation
+#### example use of JsonProperty annotation:
-let's suppose we have this sad JSON:
+let's suppose we have this JSON:
 ```
 {
     "from":"Marty",